PhoenixGreen/Cypherpunktimes-articles/moving-forward-series/simple-payment-verification.md

 ## Fast and Small

-If you’re looking for a non-custodial mobile wallet, Simplified Payment Verification (SPV) is an ideal solution.
-SPV is designed to be intentionally lightweight, as it interacts with the blockchain by only fetching and downloading the data, that is absolutely necessary.
+If you're looking for a non-custodial mobile wallet, the ideal solution is one that uses the SPV model.
+SPV wallets are designed to be intentionally lightweight, as it interacts with the blockchain by only fetching and downloading the data, that is absolutely necessary.
 This includes block headers, block filters, and the full blocks that contain transaction information directly associated with the wallet.
 As you can imagine, this reduces the size, setup, and sync times considerably from hours to minutes.
 In Decred’s case, the required storage space of a fully validating node is approximately 12 GB, while its SPV counterpart is approximately 0.2 GB.

 ## How does Decred’s SPV work (a simple example)